phaus/play-ldap/README.md

 play-ldap
 =========

-Play Module for accessing a LDAP Direcotry in an easy way
+Play Module for accessing a LDAP Directory in an easy way